Receipt of all types of Financial Aid is contingent on students attending class.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG):

 The FSEOG is a grant for undergraduates with exceptional financial need; that is, students with the lowest Expected Family Contributions (EFC’s).
 Priority is given to students who receive Federal Pell Grants.
-The amount ranges from $300 to $1000.
+The amount normally ranges from $250 to $2000.